Flu Season Guidance for State Employees

 Avoid touching your eyes, nose, or mouth.
 Germs spread that way.

 Eat a nutritious, well-balanced diet and get plenty of rest.

-Those at highest risk - the elderly, pregnant women, infants, or those with other health conditions - who show flu symptoms should contact their physician immediately in order to get the most effective treatment.
+Those at highest risk - the elderly, pregnant women, infants, or those with other health conditions.
+Those who show flu symptoms should contact their physician immediately to get the most effective treatment.
 Symptoms include fever, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.